Information Architecture

 Information architecture is the structure that helps people and systems understand where information belongs, how it connects, and how it should be found.

-It sits beneath navigation, page layouts, menus, filters, URLs, content groups, and internal links.
+It sits beneath navigation, page layouts, menus, filters, URLs, content groups, internal links, and search experiences.
 When information architecture is strong, users can move through a website without needing to think too hard.
 When it is weak, even good content and good design become harder to use.

 Information architecture is not visible, but it is always felt.